brmc230/Pong-Project/README.md

 Versioning
 ==========
-V1 - Redundant server side that is no longer applicable V2 - Running server/client correctly
+V1 - Redundant server side that is no longer applicable V2 - Partially complete server/client code
+V3 - Fully functional client and server code

 pongServerTest - Small test with changed code that is no longer used